 No Bridge Zones (Span Length Exceeded).
 These zones show locations where the maximum span length of 2,000 ft is exceeded, therefore no corridor alternative will be placed within the No Bridge Zones (Span Length Exceeded).
-The bridge pier span of 2,000 ft is a pragmatic distance based upon recently constructed cable-staved bridges in North America.
+The bridge pier span of 2,000 ft is a pragmatic distance based upon recently constructed cable-stayed bridges in North America.

 River Mile Restriction Names/Descriptions Restriction Notes 231-229 Port Allen Revetment No pier zone approximately 1000 ft off of the Western bank.
-230.6-231 Upper Baton Rouge Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA Electronic Navigation Charts, and recommendation of NOBRA deep draft ship board member.
+230.6-231 Upper Baton Rouge Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA deep draft ship board member.
 A 500 ft buffer is assumed on either side of the anchorage location.
-229.6 Middle Baton Rouge Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA Electronic Navigation Charts, and recommendation of NOBRA deep draft ship board member.
+229.6 Middle Baton Rouge Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA deep draft ship board member.
 A 500 ft buffer is assumed on either side of the anchorage location.
 230-231.5 Fleeting Area No pier zone approximately 500 ft. from the eastern river bank.
-Restriction as per recommendation of NOBRA shallow draft tugboat board member.
-228.5-229 Lower Baton Rouge Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA Electronic Navigation Charts, and recommendation of NOBRA deep draft ship board member.
+Restriction as per recommendation of NOBRA shallow draft tugboat boar 228.5-229 Lower Baton Rouge Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA deep draft ship board member.
 A 500 ft buffer is assumed on either side of the anchorage location.
-225.8-227.3 Baton Rouge General Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA Electronic Navigation Charts, and recommendation of NOBRA deep draft ship board member.
+225.8-227.3 Baton Rouge General Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA deep draft ship board member.
 A 500 ft buffer is assumed on either side of the anchorage location.
-165-167 Sunshine Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA Electronic Navigation Charts, and recommendation of NOBRA deep draft ship board member.
+165-167 Sunshine Anchorage No pier zone along Congressionally defined and authorized anchorage as per USACE 2015 Flood Control and Navigation Maps and NOAA deep draft ship board member.
 A 500 ft buffer is assumed on either side of the anchorage location.
-228.1-228.5 Port Allen Lock No pier zone approximately 500 ft from entrance to Port Allen Lock Structure on the Western river bank to maintain navigation entering and exiting of lock structure or impeding upon nearby fleeting area.
+228.1-228.5 Port Allen Lock No pier zone approximately 500 ft from entrance to Port Allen Lock Structure on the Western river bank to maintain navigation entering fleeting area.
 228-225.5 Arlington Revetment No pier zone approximately 1000 ft from Eastern river bank to ensure safe travel entering and exiting the Red Eye Crossing.
 228.1-226 Fleeting Area No pier zone approximately 500 ft from the western river bank.
-Restriction as per recommendation of NOBRA shallow draft tugboat board member.
-225.2-223.9 Fleeting Area No pier zone approximately 500 ft from the western river bank.
-Restriction as per recommendation of NOBRA shallow draft tugboat board member.
-225-223.3 Red Eye Crossing As recommended by both NOBRA shallow and deep draft board members, USACE named channel crossings are to be avoided by bridge piers.
-Area between Red Eye Crossing and Missouri Bend Revetment on the Western bank also avoided to allow for shallow draft vessels to maintain distance from deep draft ships in the channel.
-A 250 ft buffer is assumed on all sides.
-224.2-219 Missouri Bend Revetment No pier zone approximately 1000 ft from Western river bank along revetment to allow adequate clearance for mooring and deep draft vessels.
-Additional no pier zone extended to island as recommended by NOBRA shallow draft pilots to allow for adequate maneuverability when navigating around the Missouri Bend.
+Restriction as per recommendation of NOBRA shallow draft tugboat boar 225.2-223.9 Fleeting Area No pier zone approximately 500 ft from the western river bank.
+Restriction as per recommendation of NOBRA shallow draft tugboat boar 225-223.3 Red Eye Crossing As recommended by both NOBRA shallow and deep draft board members, USACE named channel crossings are to be avoided by bridge p Revetment on the Western bank also avoided to allow for shallow draft vessels to maintain distance from deep draft ships in the channel 224.2-219 Missouri Bend Revetment No pier zone approximately 1000 ft from Western river bank along revetment to allow adequate clearance for mooring and deep draft ver recommended by NOBRA shallow draft pilots to allow for adequate maneuverability when navigating around the Missouri Bend.